Human Rights and Endeavours for its Protection in India

-Various written documents such as Magna Carta (1215), French Declaration of Rights of Man and of other Citizens (1789), US Bills of Rights (1791) have also asserted many Human Rights.
+Various written documents such as the Magna Carta (1215), French Declaration of Rights of Man and of other Citizens (1789), US Bills of Rights (1791) have also asserted many Human Rights.
 After the Second World War, in the 20th century, the United Nations came into existence in the year 1945.
 And in the year 1948 Universal Declaration of Human Rights was presented with 30 Articles in it.
-It was awarded as the first recognition to the Human Rights universally.
+It was awarded as the first recognition of Human Rights universally.

 Human Rights in India

 India is the signatory of the Universal Declaration of Human Rights.
-Indian Constitution in its third and fourth part has provided to protect Human Rights.
+Indian Constitution in its third and fourth parts has provided to protect Human Rights.
 The third part of the Indian Constitution that is provided for the Fundamental Rights of the people of India is the basic structure of the Indian Constitution and it cannot be amended.

-Under Article 32 of the Indian constitution, the people of India has provided the Right to approach to the Supreme Court to claim their Rights provided by the Indian Constitution when violated.
+Under Article 32 of the Indian constitution, the people of India has provided the Right to approach the Supreme Court to claim their Rights provided by the Indian Constitution when violated.

-This article further provides in 32(3) that the legislation can direct any court to protect these Rights given in Indian Constitution.
+This article further provides in 32(3) that the legislation can direct any court to protect these Rights given in the Indian Constitution.